Anyone out There Still on Dry January, Veganuary or Heavens Forbid Both?!

 Is That the End of the NAM?

 Well no!
 It will be the end of the traditional NAM role but the new world and it’s forward and future thinking players are quite literally screaming out for suppliers who understand their shoppers by being able to interpret and act on insights driven by big data to inform and make better business decisions.

-Many of the very big branded suppliers have had large, well-resourced category management or category development teams for years, which are now quickly morphing into shopper led insight teams.
-The big opportunity and prize is for those smaller branded players, own brand suppliers and new startup hopefuls in grasping the shopper insight challenge and show their buyers that they not only get the brave new world but are taking active steps to embrace it.
+Many of the very big-branded suppliers have had large, well-resourced category management or category development teams for years, which are now quickly morphing into shopper led insight teams.
+The big opportunity and prize are for those smaller branded players, own-brand suppliers and new startup hopefuls in grasping the shopper insight challenge and show their buyers that they not only get the brave new world but are taking active steps to embrace it.